SimoneCarena/SimoneCarena/README.md

 * 📚 I'm currently a Master Student in Computer Engineering (Automation and Intelligent Cyber-Physical Systems) at Politecnico di Torino
 * 🎓 I got my Bachelor degree in Computer Engineering at Politecnico di Torino
 * 🤖 I'm primarily interested in robotics, control theory and machine learning applied to these fields
+* I can fluenlty speak italian 🇮🇹 and english 🇬🇧
 </p>

 ---